b9org/b9/doc/DeveloperJourney.md

 }
 ```

 One of your first considerations will be how the user interacts with your runtime.
-In Base9, we compile b9porcelain inro a binary module using the following command:
+In Base9, we compile b9porcelain into a binary module using the following command:

 `node ./compile.js <in> <out>`